 The non-laminated sediments (massive sediments) are the common features that widely distributed throughout the rocks of the Drunka Formation. (i.e. most of the beds show massive to poorly bedded limestones).
-The massive nature of the Drunka Formation indicates that the sedimentary structures were probably destroyed by the effect of bioturbation.
+The presence of massive nature in beds of the Drunka Formation indicates that the sedimentary structures were probably destroyed by the effect of bioturbation.

 The most common biogenic effect was determined in restricted platform lagoonal environment is the burrowing (Milliman, 1974; Wilson, 1975; Bathrust, 1975; Blatt et al., 1980; Enos, 1983; Blatt, 1992; Prothero and Schwab, 1996 and Raymond, 2002).
-Generally, the the shelf lagoonal facies of the Drunka Formation is characterized by the predominance of burrowing where most beds have no physical sedimentary structures even in the grainstone lithofacies.
+Generally, the facies of the shelf lagoonal environment in the Drunka Formation is characterized by the predominance of burrowing where most beds have no physical sedimentary structures (e.g. cross bedding) even in the grainstone lithofacies.
 Consequently, the bioturbation is the most predominant phenomenon in the Drunka Formation.
-It is represented by burrows, which belong mainly to the inclined type, while the vertical and horizontal burrows are also recorded but with lower abundance.
-They are more abundant in the lower part of the succession and show average diameter of about 1 cm.
+It is represented by the presence of burrows, which belong mainly to the inclined type, while the vertical and horizontal burrows are also recorded but with lower abundance.
+They are more abundant in the lower part of the succession and their cross section shows average diameter of about 1 cm.